Deafness

 Deafness has varying definitions in cultural and medical contexts.
 In medical contexts, the meaning of deafness is hearing loss that precludes a person from understanding spoken language, an audiological condition.
 In this context it is written with a lower case d.
-It later came to be used in a cultural context to refer to those who primarily communicate through sign language regardless of hearing ability, often capitalized as Deaf and referred to as "big D Deaf" in speech and sign.
+It later came to be used in a cultural context to refer to those who primarily communicate with a deafness aid or through sign language regardless of hearing ability, often capitalized as Deaf and referred to as "big D Deaf" in speech and sign.
 The two definitions overlap but are not identical, as hearing loss includes cases that are not severe enough to impact spoken language comprehension, while cultural Deafness includes hearing people who use sign language, such as children of deaf adults.

 Medical context

-In a medical context, deafness is defined as a degree of hearing difference such that a person is unable to understand speech, even in the presence of amplification.
-In profound deafness, even the highest intensity sounds produced by an audiometer (an instrument used to measure hearing by producing pure tone sounds through a range of frequencies) may not be detected.
+In a medical context, deafness is defined as a degree of hearing difficulties such that a person is unable to understand speech, even in the presence of amplification.
+In profound deafness, even the loudest sounds produced by an audiometer (an instrument used to measure hearing by producing pure tone sounds through a range of frequencies) may not be perceived by the person.
 In total deafness, no sounds at all, regardless of amplification or method of production, can be heard.

 Neurologically, language is processed in the same areas of the brain whether one is deaf or hearing.
 The left hemisphere of the brain processes linguistic patterns whether by signed languages or by spoken languages.